easy-graph/easy-graph.github.io/docs/_sources/install.rst.txt

 Installation
 ============

-For users of Windows, MacOSX, and Linux, we recommend using Python's package management system, `pip <https://pip.pypa.io/en/stable>`_ .
+For Windows, MacOSX, and Linux users, we recommend using Python's package management system, `pip <https://pip.pypa.io/en/stable>`_ .
-EasyGraph's site on PyPI - `Link <https://pypi.org/project/Python-EasyGraph/>`_
+You can find EasyGraph on PyPI `here <https://pypi.org/project/Python-EasyGraph/>`_.

 **Installation with** ``pip``
 ::

     $ pip install Python-EasyGraph

-The conda package is no longer updated or maintained.
+The package is no longer under maintenance on conda.
-If you've installed easygraph this way before, please uninstall it with conda and install it with pip.
+If you've previously installed EasyGraph, please uninstall it with conda and reinstall with pip.
-If prebuilt easygraph wheels are not supported for your platform (OS / CPU arch, check here), you can build it locally this way:
+If prebuilt EasyGraph wheels are not supported on your platform (OS / CPU arch, check here), you can build it locally as follows:

 **Example installation with** ``conda``
 ::